Keyboard shortcuts

 call — Custom functions

-This is the primary extension point.
-When Bop encounters a function call that isn’t a built-in or user-defined function, it calls host.call().
-Return None if you don’t handle the function name — Bop will report a “function not found” error.
-Return Some(Ok(value)) on success, or Some(Err(error)) to raise a runtime error.
+The primary extension point.
+When Bop encounters a function call that isn’t a built-in or user-defined fn, it asks the host.
+Return None if you don’t handle the name — Bop then surfaces “function not found” with the optional function_hint.
+Return Some(Ok(v)) on success or Some(Err(e)) to raise a runtime error.

 #![allow(unused)]